robertlyson/RelevantSearch/PITCHME.md

 # 3/3

-elasticseatch clients - in our case that will be NEST, but there are others:
+elasticsearch clients - in our case that will be NEST, but there are others:
 Java, PHP, Python, Ruby, Erlang, Haskell ..